Saint Thomas (basketball)

-Saint Thomas is an American professional basketball player for the Delaware Blue Coats of the NBA G League.
+Saint Thomas (May 1, 2003) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
 He played college basketball for the USC Trojans, Northern Colorado Bears and the Loyola Chicago Ramblers.

 Early life and high school

 Thomas grew up in Omaha, Nebraska and attended Millard North High School.
 He averaged 21.2 points, 7.9 rebounds, and 5.2 assists per game as a senior.
 Thomas committed to play college basketball at Loyola Chicago.

 College career

 Thomas began his college career at Loyola Chicago.
 He left the team midway through his sophomore season in order to focus on his mental health.
 Thomas later entered the NCAA transfer portal.

 Thomas transferred to Northern Colorado.
 In his lone season with the Bears, he was named the Big Sky Conference Newcomer of the Year and first team all-conference after averaging 19.7 points, 9.8 rebounds, and 4.2 assists per game.
 Thomas entered the transfer portal a second time after the season.

 Thomas transferred to USC as a graduate transfer.